ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 ## Deploying application to the cluster

-With all of the deployment files configured and saved locally, you can now deploy your application to the Cloud Platform.
+With all of the deployment files configured, you can now deploy your application to the Cloud Platform.

-Start by verifying you are connected to the environment you created:
+Start by listing the namespaces on the cluster you are connected to:

-`kubectl cluster-info`

-Now ensure that the environment is empty by running each of the commands, `No resources found.` should be returned for all of them:

-* `kubectl get pods`
-* `kubectl get deployments`
-* `kubectl get services` - ClusterIP should be returned.
-* `kubectl get ingress`
+`kubectl get namespaces`

+The list that gets returned should include the environment you [created earlier](/cloud-platform/env-create), here we assume it is called `my-app-dev`.

-With the environment empty, deploy the application by running the following command, that points to the `deployment-files` directory, in which the deployment files are stored:
+To deploy your application run the following command, that points to the directory where the deployment files are stored, in the [reference app]() they are in the `kubectl_deploy` directory:

-`kubectl create -f deployment-files`
+`kubectl create -f kubectl_deploy --namespace my-app-dev`

+You have to specify the namespace you want to deploy to, this should be the namespace of the environment you created.

 Confirm the deployment with:

-`kubectl get pods`
+`kubectl get pods --namespace my-app-dev`

 ## Interacting with the application

 With the application deployed into the Cloud Platform, there are a few ways of managing it:

-* **View pods** - `kubectl get pods`
+* **View pods** - `kubectl get pods --namespace my-app-dev`
-* **Check host** - `kubectl get ing`
+* **Check host** - `kubectl get ing --namespace my-app-dev`
-* **Delete application** - `kubectl delete -f deployment-files`
+* **Delete application** - `kubectl delete -f deployment-files --namespace my-app-dev`
-* **Shell into container** - `kubectl exec -it pod-name -- /bin/bash`
+* **Shell into container** - `kubectl exec -it pod-name -- /bin/bash --namespace my-app-dev`